-This very intensive meat cooking class addresses how best to select and cook with the vast range of meat and poultry now available to us.
+This meat cooking class addresses how best to select and cook with the vast range of meat and poultry now available to us.
 The meat that we use at Cookery School is all organic.
 You will learn about different cuts of meat and which cooking method is most appropriate.

 Your class will begin with a welcome of freshly baked Cookery School breakfast treats or a snack, if the class takes place in the afternoon.
 Once all the cooking is done, we will gather around the Cookery School table to enjoy a feast.
 The meal is accompanied by matched wines.
 We will end the meal with a dessert and coffee or tea.

 Please bring your own chiller bag to take your meat home in.
 We no longer provide plastic bags for single use (not even our recycled plastic ones).

 “This was the most incredible class – I enjoyed it so much.
 Not only did I learn how to bone a chicken, cook the perfect roast, do perfect duck breast with orange, I learnt so many brilliant ‘cheffy’ tips.
 I have already bought another organic chicken to ensure I don’t forget how to make the perfect rolled and stuffed bird.
 I love cooking and consider myself a pretty good cook but this was another level.
 I also love how sustainable everything you do is.” – Hannah

 In this meat and poultry cooking class, you will learn to make:

 - chicken stock